crowdsourcing-class/crowdsourcing-class.github.io/assignment5.md

 1. What is the link to your Colab notebook?
 2. Attach a screenshot of the page confirming the settings of the HIT.
-3. What is the rate of positives and false negatives?
+3. What is the percentage of images predicted as "bride/bridegroom" by the classifier and the percentage of images not predicted as "bride/bridegroom" by the classifier but labeled as "bride/bridegroom" by the workers?
 4. Analyze how the predictions of the classifier compare to the labels of the workers.
 Include images to explain why the classifier correctly or incorrectly labels certain images.
 5. If you had more time to work on this HIT, what additional steps would you add to include better quality control and aggregation?
 6. Upload `submissions.csv`.